PhD Dissertation Project

 Brennan Lee Mulligan, Adventuring Academy, Season 4, Ep.
 3 (2022)

-Some performers of TTRPGs have identified this lived-story experience as a type of flow, as demonstrated through the following exchange that occurred between the cast of Worlds Beyond Number while discussing how they get into character by using elements of narrative design, such as worldbuilding, as anchors for improvisation (2023).
+Some performers of TTRPGs have identified this lived-story feeling as a type of flow, as demonstrated through the following exchange that occurred between the cast of Worlds Beyond Number while discussing how they get into character by using elements of narrative design, such as worldbuilding, as anchors for improvisation (2023).

 Brennan Lee Mulligan: There's a moment where you're on stage, or where you're at the table, and the little you inside of your head that is managing your day-to-day activities and sort of logging them in the story of you—the you that watches yourself from within—there's a moment where you're on stage, or at the table, or any other kind of performance, where that thing melts.
 Where the sugar stirs into the tea and dissolves, and all of a sudden you are existing in a state of being, released from the burden of identity and ego.
 And, boy, what a tasty little dessert that is.
 Yum, yum!